-Baseball

-Basketball

-Cross Country
+Baseball Basketball Cross Country

-Cross Country
+Cross Country Field Hockey

-Football
+Football Outdoor Track

 Outdoor Track

+Soccer

-Outdoor Track Soccer Soccer Softball Wrestling Volleyball
+Soccer Softball Wrestling Volleyball

-Indicates the sport is played at Union Springs Indicates the sport is played Jordan Elbridge Indicates the sport is played at Fulton
+Indicates the sport is played at Union Springs Indicates the sport is played Jordan Elbridge

 Concussion Management Policy

 The Board of Education recognizes that concussions and head injuries are the most commonly reported injuries in children and adolescents who participate in sports and recreational activities.
 The physical and mental well-being of our students is a primary concern.
 Therefore, the Port Byron School District adopts the following Policy to support the proper evaluation and management of concussion injuries.